honeyhiveai/realign/README.md

 ### Project Overview

 Realign is an MIT licensed testing framework for multi-turn AI applications.
-It simulates user interactions, evaluates AI performance, and generates adverserial test cases.
+It simulates user interactions, evaluates AI performance, and generates adversarial test cases.

 We particularly welcome contributions in the following areas: